 Relationships give strength <> Being an individual gives strength

 Again, there are some interpretive challenges involved in arguing that the charismatic Urapmin hold certain values.
 These challenges seem to me to be the same as the ones I mentioned in relation to Eriksen's work above.

-First, again, the question of how to decide what to call different values.
+First, again, there is the question of how to decide what to call different values.
 Robbins, building on the Dumontian theory of a hierarchy of values, argues for individualism as the “dominant” or “paramount” value in Urapmin charismatic Christianity.
 At the same time he includes ethnographic material which suggests that the value of individualism is often modified by the importance of relations.
 Urapmin Christians, for instance, think it is important to strengthen each other’s faith through preaching.
 As Christians they value the creation of successful intra-church relationships, because relationships give strength.
 They think that one way in which to do so is to encourage several different people from the congregation to preach (not just one individual pastor), including young people and women.
-Robbins observed one discussion (p 119n4) in which congregants lamented the fact that common gendered behavior patterns, especially that women commonly speak less in public than men, frequently keep women from preaching in church.
+Robbins observed one discussion (p 119 n4) in which congregants lamented the fact that common gendered behavior patterns, especially that women commonly speak less in public than men, frequently keep women from preaching in church.
 This was felt to be to the detriment of the Christian community.
 Their concern for the importance of preaching in church in order to strengthen each other’s faith may, from one angle, be taken to support individualism, while from another angle it may be taken to underscore the importance of relationalism.
 The individualism that the Urapmin Christians value is not a straightforward one.

-Second, the question of how to incorporate what people say.
+Second, again, there is the question of how to incorporate what people say.
 When Robbins asked his Urapmin interlocutors why women were now able to be ritual specialists, he did not receive very elaborated answers.
 He was told that “the first Spirit woman they knew of was the wife of the principal at a local Bible college in another part of the Min region” (p 116), and “several people also suggested that God has given special powers to women because he favors the ‘weak.’
 This was meant, I think, primarily in a physical sense” (p 117).
 As Robbins points out, these are different answers than an anthropological analysis revolving around the value of individualism.
 While it is difficult to integrate such comments into the analysis, he includes them in the article in the interest of being thorough.

 As I worked through these two articles, I noticed that they disturbed the ways in which I have become accustomed to thinking (there’s another of our academic values).
 They bring something distinct to the table.
 Joel Robbins explicitly builds on the analytical approaches of two French theorists, Emile Durkheim and Louis Dumont.
 Being more familiar with the tradition of British social anthropology, my own thoughts kept returning to early/mid-century authors such as Radcliffe-Brown, Evans-Pritchard, Meyer Fortes – those whom Edmund Leach skeptically lumped together as the “Oxford structuralists” or “Oxford idealists” (retold by Adam Kuper in Anthropology and Anthropologists).
 I am over-simplifying.
 But the hint of resemblance made me ask: What does this analytical approach bring to the table today?

 Robbins and Eriksen’s articles do something that few other anthropologists are doing today: they draw up schematic models at a high level of abstraction.
 In other words, they contribute a willingness to think in structures.
-Structures provide a different refraction of the problem than a primary focus on what people do or on what they say; on the mess of everyday practices or on taking people’s own terms seriously.
+Structures provide a different refraction of the problem than a primary focus on what people do or on what they say, a focus on the mess of everyday practices or on taking people’s own terms seriously.
 Structures are the anthropologist’s attempt to discern patterns that are mostly hidden to the people concerned, and that are therefore not necessarily articulated in people’s comments.

 This brings specific strengths.
-It forces us to distill (“There is a clear difference between female-gendered and male-gendered values in Vanuatu”; “Individualism is the dominant value of Urapmin Christianity”), rather than hide in descriptions of infinitely ambiguous everyday life (“There is a constructed-but-contested-and-quite-murky difference between female- gendered-values-that-do-not-map-neatly-onto-female-actions and male-gendered-values-that-can-be-observed-among-some-women in Vanuatu”; “A not-quite-individualism-co-constituted-with-relationalism is the sometimes-dominant-often-splintered-and-compromised value of Urapmin Christianity”).
+It forces us to distill (“There is a clear difference between female-gendered and male-gendered values in Vanuatu”; “Individualism is the dominant value of Urapmin Christianity”), rather than hide in descriptions of infinitely ambiguous everyday life (“There is a constructed-but-contested-and-quite-murky difference between female-gendered-values-that-do-not-map-neatly-onto-female-actions and male-gendered-values-that-can-be-observed-among-some-women in Vanuatu”; “A not-quite-individualism-co-constituted-with-relationalism is the sometimes-dominant-often-splintered-and-compromised value of Urapmin Christianity”).
 In other words, it avoids an “endless swallowing-up” (as Matt Tomlinson puts it).